There’s a hot springs tap at the Bäckerbrunnen, a little brick building a block south of Goldgasse.

-Since 2011, the site of Wiesbaden’s largest pre-war synagogue, built in 1869 and destroyed in 1938, has been marked by a memorial that...
+The site of Wiesbaden’s largest pre-war synagogue, built in 1869 and destroyed in 1938, is marked by a memorial that includes an outline...

-Want to actually taste the hot spa waters for which the city is known (and, indeed, named), said to have wonderful pharmacological...
+If you're game to taste-test the hot spa waters for which the city is known (and named), which are said to have wonderful...

 It may not be stealing from the rich, but you'll certainly find a bunch of merry men in this hetero- and lesbian-friendly gay bar.